 Getsemani is much more local and laid-back than Centro Cartagena.
 With fantastic restaurants, bars, and street art, Getsemani is the hipper cousin to the more touristy old city of Cartagena.
 Cartagena’s Old City (Centro) is where tourists flock to stay, and for good reason.
 Cobblestone streets, colonial Spanish architecture, colorful houses, and amazing bars and restaurants can be found in the Old City.

-Both areas are fantastic places to stay and place you close to the best things to do in Cartagena.
+Both areas are fantastic places to stay and both are close to the best things to do in Cartagena.
 The best part is you can easily experience both Getsemani and Cartagena’s Old City in one day or spend several exploring both neighborhoods in detail.
 So don’t fret, you can’t go wrong with whichever area you decide to stay in.

 Want More Information On Colombia?!